JenniferGoijman/Tienda-2.0/README.md

 # Chin-Chin

-This was my fourth coding Bootcamp project: a drinks e-commerce.
+This was my fourth coding Bootcamp project: a drink products e-commerce.

 It was made with MySQL, ExpressJS, Angular, NodeJS & Bootstrap.